When to visit

 - Value Resorts.
 These are the most affordable Disney hotels.
 Rooms are small but include all the basics.
 The theming is bright and fun.
 Pools are large and great for kids.
 Some offer family suites with extra space.

 - Moderate Resorts.
-These hotels are a step up in space and comfort.
-Rooms are a bit larger.
-The theming is more detailed.
-Pools have slides, and the grounds are quieter.
-Dining includes both quick-service and sit-down options.
+These hotels offer more space and comfort with larger rooms and more detailed theming.
+Pools have slides and the grounds are quieter.
+Dining includes quick-service and table service options.

 - Deluxe Resorts.
-These are Disney’s most upscale hotels.
-They are closest to the parks.
+Disney’s most upscale hotels, closest to the parks.
 Rooms are larger and more refined.
-Dining is high-end, and some haev spa services.
-Guests here also get access to Extended Evening Hours.
+Dining is high-end with spa services available.
+Guests here also get Extended Evening Hours.

 - Deluxe Villas.
 These are part of the Deluxe Resorts.
 They include studios and multi-bedroom spaces.
 Most have kitchens and laundry facilities.
 They are great for families or longer stays.